 Do you have any tricks for intimidating people?

-What do you do when you have to go to the bathroom?
+What do you do when you have to go to the loo?

 If there's two of us, that's not a problem.
 But if I'm alone, then we have a substitute system.
-Our codeword for "I need to pee," is "17."
+Our codeword for "I need a piss" is "17".
 I can say that on the radio and then someone from the bar can come for three minutes to fill in.
 Nobody wants a bad-tempered bouncer with a full bladder.